 Our professional chefs prepare fresh meals just for you in our onsite kitchen, offering a wide range of dishes and a menu that changes each day.
 Your friends and family are welcome to visit you and we provide free parking and flexible visiting times, as we believe that they play an important part in your recovery.

 Southend is only 20 miles from the M25 and Spire Wellesley Hospital is a couple of miles from the town centre, just off the A127.
 We are short taxi ride from the train station, which has a fast and regular connection to London Liverpool Street.

 For directions on how to find us please click here.

 The treatment described on this page may be adapted to meet your individual needs, so it's important to follow your healthcare professional's advice and raise any questions that you may have with them.

-Spire Wellesley Hospital are pleased to offer free 10 minute mini consultations for varicose vein and thread vein treatm…
+Spire Wellesley Hospital are pleased to offer a free 15 minute mini consultation and scan for laser varicose vein treatm…